ThomasTJdev/katana_findsqlinj/README.md

-mcs/gd.sql module for KantanaFramework
+mcs/gd.sql module for Katana
 ========================================

 Module for finding website vuln for SQL injections

-KantanaFramework/modules/mcs/prone_to_sql.py
+Katana/modules/mcs/prone_to_sql.py

  This python script is developed to show, how many vulnerables websites, which are laying around on the web.
 The main focus of the script is to